This healthy homemade turtles recipe that’s as fun to as make as it is tasty to eat and one the whole family is sure to love!

 - Using your fingers, or a knife if needed, peel open the dates and remove the pits.

 - Once the pit has been removed, using your hands press the pitted date into a flat, round shape.
 The fresher the dates the easier this will be.
-You want to ‘smush’ them together to create a bit of a ball.
-The more you ‘smush’ them, the more they will provide a chewy texture to the turtles.
+You want to ‘smush’ them together to create a bit of a ball, the more you ‘smush’ them, the more they will provide a chewy texture to the turtles.
+(Optional: You can also add the dates to a food processor to create a date paste and then shape the paste into 12 disc-shaped pieces.)

-- Using a double boiler (or microwave if needed) gently melt the chocolate squares.
+- Using a double boiler (or microwave if needed) gently melt the chocolate.
 You want to do this at a low heat to ensure the chocolate remains velvety smooth, and ensure that you are stirring the chocolate periodically.

-- Transfer baking sheet to the fridge for 20-30 minutes until the chocolate has completely solidified.
+- Once all turtles are complete, transfer the baking sheet to the fridge for 20-30 minutes until the chocolate has completely solidified.

 - Serving Size: 1 turtle